 - In positions with moving companies

-- With lifeguard companies that have not first completed a CCI Greenheart questionnaire
+- With lifeguard companies that have not first completed a Greenheart Exchange questionnaire

 - In positions that involve door-to-door or traveling sales

-- In positions where manual labor is the primary focus
+- In positions where manual labor is the primary focus, requires a high-level of skill, presents safety concerns, and the facilitation of cultural exchange is lacking

 - In positions with tent companies

-CCI Greenheart no longer allows placements in Hawaii and Baltimore, Maryland.
+Greenheart Exchange no longer allows self-placed placements in:

-Placements in the Gulf Coast areas of Louisiana, Alabama, Mississippi, and the Florida panhandle (Panama City and Destin) will be considered on a case-by-case basis.
-To be considered by CCI Greenheart employers in those areas must provide excellent housing and extensive cultural activities for the SWT participants.
+Placements for full program options in the Gulf Cost Areas of Louisiana, Alabama, and the Florida panhandle from Gulf Shores, Alabama to Mexico Beach, Florida, including Panama City and Destin, will be considered on a case-by-case basis.
+To be considered by Greenheart Exchange, host organizations in these areas must provide excellent housing and extensive cultural activities for the SWT participants.

-The Department of State prohibits participants from working:
+The Department of State prohibits J-1 Summer Work Travel participants from working:

-- **In positions with employers that fill non-seasonal or non-temporary job openings with participants with staggered vacation schedules;
+- In positions with host organizations that fill non-seasonal or non-temporary job openings with participants with staggered vacation schedules;

 - In positions that could bring notoriety or disrepute to the Exchange Visitor Program;